2 Course Information

 Course outline and introductions.
 Overview of fisheries dependent and independent data collection, types of fisheries surveys, and other survey science topics.
 Describe potential class project.
 Provide examples.

-Guest Lectures: Lyle Britt (AFSC), Denise McKelvey (AFSC)
+Guest Lectures: Susanne McDermott (AFSC), Denise McKelvey (AFSC)

 Jan 7